MicrosoftDocs/cpp-docs/styleguide/template.md

 ### Inline code

 Use backticks (&#96;) for `inline code`.
-Use inline code for command-line commands, database table and column names, and language keywords.
+Use inline code for command-line commands, database table and column names, and language expressions and function names.

 ## Blockquotes